Global Kilometer-Scale Simulations with ARP-GEM2: Effect of Parameterized Convection and Calibration: Results

 In all these simulations, the MJO signal is barely detectable.
-However, it can be observed, albeit weakly, in other simulations, mostly with deep convection activated, indicating strong sensitivity to model parameters and variability.
-The absence of the MJO may be due to insufficient resolution, lack of non-hydrostatic effects, tuning issues, limitations in physical processes, or inadequate coupling with the ocean.
-Representing the MJO and assessing the impact of resolution warrants further investigation.
+However, it can be observed, albeit weakly, in other simulations, mostly those with the deep convection scheme activated, indicating strong sensitivity to model parameters and variability.
+The absence of the MJO may be due to tuning issues, limitations in physical processes, lack of non-hydrostatic effects, or inadequate coupling with the ocean.
+In particular, the microphysics is expected to have an important impact on the MJO representation \citep{takasuka-2024a}.
+The ocean coupling can also play an important role in improving the MJO representation \citep[e.g.][]{demott-2019, savarin-2022, tseng-2022}.